alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

 **The key idea is finding two low-dimension embeddings to conserve the cross-batch cell similarity.**

 Besides, there is an intrinsic connection between MNN and "CCA"(an extension of dual PCA).
-In this blog, I will first introduce the PCA and then dual PCA method.
+In this blog, I will first introduce the PCA and then go to dual PCA method.
+With a simple extension of Dual PCA, we can get a better version of Seurat "CCA" without more assumptions.

 ## Principal Components Analysis